All Episodes

 Sure.

-I'm just thinking about, as far as the root analogy is concerned, we are what it looks like to try and get to the root.
+I'm just thinking about as far as the root analogy is concerned, this we are what it looks like to try and get to the root and not just deal with shit.

-That's also what is being told about Alex.
+That's also what's being told about Alex.

 That's also the media talking about Alex.

-Bullshit, nonsense, doesn't mean anything, and using it to tell the story they want to tell.
+Bullshit, nonsense, doesn't mean anything and using it to tell the story they want to tell.

-Sometimes Alex has remembered that he's apologized.
+Sometimes Alex is remembered that he's apologized.

 Sometimes he's not.